karllhughes/learn/_posts/2021-06-20-topic-clusters.md

 ## What Are “Topic Clusters”?

 First, if you’re not an SEO expert, you might not be familiar with the term.
-A “[topic cluster](/learn/topic-clusters)” is a method for intentionally building content designed to rank well in search engines (especially Google).
+A "topic cluster" is a method for intentionally building content designed to rank well in search engines (especially Google).

 The idea is that by writing several pieces of content that are related, you can develop a really valuable “pillar piece” supported by a handful of “supporting pieces.”
 By targeting keywords that have relatively low keyword difficulty and decent volume, you can ensure that some of your supporting pieces rank on the first page of search results quickly.

-Then, by linking from those highly-ranked supporting pieces _to_ the more difficult to rank pillar piece, you increase its rank as well.
+Then, by linking from those highly-ranked supporting pieces *to* the more difficult to rank pillar piece, you increase its rank as well.
 The goal is to eventually start ranking highly valuable, high search volume pillar pieces on the first page of Google results.

 ![Topic cluster visualization](https://i.imgur.com/6s2iAfq.png)